MultiMate

-MultiMate was a word processor developed by Multimate International for IBM PC MS-DOS computers in the early 1980s.
+MultiMate was a word processor developed by Multimate International for IBM Personal Computer MS-DOS computers in the early 1980s.

 History

-With 1,000 computers, Connecticut Mutual Life Insurance was one of the first large-volume customers for the IBM PC.
+With 1,000 computers, Connecticut Mutual Life Insurance was one of the first large-volume customers for the IBM Personal Computer (PC).
 Disliking existing software, it hired W. H. Jones & Associates to write a word processor for the computer that would not require retraining its employees, already familiar with Wang word processors.
-W. H. Jones' head Will Jones and five other developers created the software, delivering a beta in 90 days.
+W. H. Jones' head Will Jones and five other developers created the software, delivering a beta release in 90 days.
 W. H. Jones retained the right to sell the program elsewhere, and WordMate appeared in December 1982.
 The company renamed itself to SoftWord Systems, then Multimate International, while renaming WordMate to MultiMate.
 Advertisements stated that MultiMate "mimic[ked] the features and functions of a dedicated system", and that it was "modeled after the Wang word processor".
 Like Connecticut Mutual, many customers purchased it because of the similarity with the Wang system.

-MultiMate was not marketed heavily to end-users, but was quickly popular with insurance companies, law firms, other business computer users and US government agencies and the military.
-While the Wang WP keyboard differs from the original PC keyboard, MultiMate compensated by providing a large plastic template that clips on the PC keyboard, and stick-on labels for the fronts of the PC keys.
-The template and labels color-code the combination keystrokes using the SHIFT, ALT and CTRL keys with all 10 of the PC's function keys and many of the character keys.
-Like Wang systems, MultiMate controls most editing operations with function keys, assigning four functions to each of the 10 function keys, which IBM initially located at the left side of the keyboard in two vertical rows.
-It also provides a "document summary" screen for each document, another Wang feature, which allows more sophisticated document-management than the brief file names allowed by MS-DOS and PC DOS.
+MultiMate was designed for office correspondence where people typed what others hand-wrote with few changes.
+Multimate International focused on corporate sales, and did not market heavily to end-users.
+MultiMate was popular with insurance companies, law firms, other business computer users and US government agencies and the military.
+While the Wang WP keyboard differs from the original PC keyboard, MultiMate compensated by providing a large plastic template that clips onto the PC keyboard, and stick-on labels for the fronts of the PC keys.
+The template and labels color-code the combination keystrokes using the Shift, Alt and Ctrl keys with all ten of the PC's function keys and many of the character keys.
+Like Wang systems, MultiMate controls most editing operations with function keys, assigning four functions to each of the ten function keys, which IBM initially located in two columns at the left side of the keyboard.
+It also provides a "document summary" screen for each document, another Wang feature, which allows more sophisticated document-management than the brief file names allowed by MS-DOS and IBM PC DOS.
 As function selection through key-controlled screen-top drop-down menus was popularized by other programs, MultiMate added menus.

 MultiMate's popularity rapidly grew.
 In January 1983 some employees were paid late because of slow sales, but two months later revenue grew 25-fold after good reviews appeared in magazines.
-The company's fiscal 1984 sales were $15 million or more, and by early 1985 MultiMate's installed base in companies was as large as former market leader WordStar's.
-Jones sold the company to Ashton-Tate in December 1985 for about $20 million.
+The company's fiscal 1984 sales were $15 million or more, and by early 1985 MultiMate's installed base in companies was as large as market leader WordStar's.
+Jones planned to develop versions for the IBM System/36 minicomputer and other large IBM computers, but instead sold the company to Ashton-Tate in December 1985 for about $20 million.
 An Ashton-Tate press release called the acquisition "the largest ever in the microcomputer software industry".
+The company canceled the minicomputer plans, and focused on improving the PC version.